“Declare me innocent, O LORD, for I have acted with integrity; I have trusted in the LORD without wavering.” Psalm 26:1 (NLT)

-Rather than playing the victim or, even worse, accepting the mistreatment as though it was deserved, David turned to God in prayer.
-You can take the mistreatment personally, you can take it out on those who mistreated you, or you can take it to the Lord.
-David took it to God and said, “Declare me innocent, O LORD, for I have acted with integrity; I have trusted in the LORD without wavering.”
-(Vs. 1) That’s the first step to handling mistreatment.
+Rather than playing the victim and turning inward, David turned to God in prayer.
+You can take injustice personally; you can take it out on those who mistreated you; or you can take it to the Lord.
+The first thing David did was to take it to God.
+In the first verse of this Psalm he prayed, “Declare me innocent, O LORD, for I have acted with integrity; I have trusted in the LORD without wavering.”
+That’s the first step in responding to injustice.

 - Ask God to examine your heart.
 (Vs. 2-3)

 Then David goes a little further.
 Before dismissing it totally or acting as if the mistreatment was completely unjust, David invites the Lord to examine him thoroughly.
 He knew he wasn’t perfect and despite how much the mistreatment may hurt, he wanted God to review the case.
 In verses 2 and 3 David prays, “Test me, O LORD, and try me, examine my heart and my mind; for Your love is ever before me, and I walk continually in Your truth.”
 David was willing to hear from God even if there was merit to the mistreatment he experienced because he knew God loved him no matter what.
 Let God review your case before you dismiss it.
 You can open your heart to God when you remember His love is ever before you!
 Then continue to walk in truth.

 - Be careful where you get your counsel.
 (Vs. 4-5)